 - When Supergirl was rebooted in the Post-Crisis continuity, several writers and editors thought the best way to update the character was turning her into a mood-swinger, self-centered, bratty jerkass.
 This strategy continued until DC realized that Supergirl's fans hated it.
 Supergirl's earlier characterization was retconned out and she became a troubled, insecure but ultimately good and heroic teenager again.

 - Post-Flashpoint Supergirl started out this way, with Kara being a reluctant hero at best, traumatised and, like most teenagers would under her circumstances, feeling overwhelmed and simply wanting to go home.
 She also holds a fairly dim view of humanity at large, but considering that they keep shooting at her and have poisoned the atmosphere with Kryptonite.
 Grief morphed to rage, partly under the influence of being manipulated and betrayed by H'el, and she became a Red Lantern for a little bit.
 Now, however, she's discarded the Red Lantern Ring, has come to terms with her losses, matured and become that much wiser.
-She has since accepted Superman's charge to be Earth's hero in his stead in Superman: Super League and Supergirl (Rebirth).
+She has since accepted Superman's charge to be Earth's hero in his stead in The Final Days of Superman and Supergirl (Rebirth).

 - Deadly Dodging: In Superman Family #183, Supergirl lets her enemy Shyla Kor-Onn hit her, so the backlash throws Shyla back into the path of Phantom Zone Projector's ray, and she's sent her back in the Phantom Zone.